The Beast (roller coaster): Opening and early modifications

 Several months before its scheduled opening as construction was nearing completion, the attraction was still without a name.
 Voss often overheard construction crews referring to the project as "a monster" or calling it "a beast of a project".
 She pitched the idea of naming it "The Beast" to executives who unanimously agreed.
 To promote the new ride, an animated commercial was released, along with a number of radio contests that granted winners the opportunity to be among the first to ride.
 After more than three years of planning, design, and construction, The Beast opened to the public on April 14, 1979, the first day of Kings Island's 1979 operating season.
 At the time, The Beast was the tallest, fastest, and longest wooden roller coaster in the world.

-Within a few years of the ride's opening, the layout of the original trains were modified.
-They originally consisted of five cars with four rows each, but engineers determined early on that the longer cars weren't allowing proper navigation along the track.
-The configuration was changed to six cars with three rows each, reducing the length of the train and number of riders from 40 to 36.
+Within a few years of the ride's opening, the configuration of the original trains were modified.
+They were originally longer, consisting of five cars with four rows each (20 rows), but the longer length negatively impacted navigation along the track and caused a conflict with the ride's safety control system.
+The trains were shortened to six cars with three rows each (18 rows), reducing the number of riders from 40 to 36.
+Guests waiting to board in the station will notice that some of the queue gates do not match up to the rows on the train, which is an anomaly that has been present in the station ever since this change was made.
 The ride also originally featured three underground tunnels, but the second and third were joined together by the second season of operation.
-The previously-unfinished double helix was also enclosed in time for the second season, resulting in two separate tunnels.
+The previously unfinished double helix was also enclosed in time for the second season, resulting in the addition of two separate tunnels.